cyverse-vice/jupyter-deepforest/README.md

 # jupyter-deepforest

 This repository contains information to create a docker image for jupyterlab.
 The main python library that is installed is [DeepForest](https://deepforest.readthedocs.io/en/latest/).
 It has been created to utilize GPUs in Cyverse Discover Environment.
+Also added to this docker image is a script in `entry.sh` that copies your .ssh and .gitconfig files from you personal data store to the working directory of the docker image.

 ### Dockerfile